Information systems

 Relevant professional qualifications are also available in IT and business areas.

-Regular training in technical products is important and is offered by product suppliers and ICT training providers.
+Regular training in new technical products is important and is offered by product suppliers and ICT training providers.
 Taking additional courses, especially with market leaders, can help with career progression.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in information systems and networking.